mdref/mdref/http/Cookie/getDomain.md

 # string http\Cookie::getDomain()

-Retrive the effective domain of the cookie list.
+Retrieve the effective domain of the cookie list.
 See http\Cookie::setDomain().

 ## Params: